 - Multi-Factor Authentication — Add a second form of authentication for users logging in to increase security.

 - Conditional Access — Enforce multi-factor authentication conditionally, such as when users are signing in from a non-trusted location.

-(Note that Microsoft 365 Business does not include all the components of the Azure Active Directory Premium P1 bundle, such as Cloud App Discovery and Azure AD Connect Health.)
+(Note that Microsoft 365 Business Premium does not include all the components of the Azure Active Directory Premium P1 bundle, such as Cloud App Discovery and Azure AD Connect Health.)